 Jazirat Al Hamra

-It is assumed that Jazirat Al Hamra was founded in the 17th century.
+It is assumed that Jazirat Al Hamra was found in the 17th century.
 The former island was situated in a lagoon off the southern coast of Ras Al Khaimah.
 The area’s narrow alleyways feature several suq buildings and watchtowers with forts — built from fossil beach rock and coral stone.
 In time the traditional pearl trading town was turned into a heritage and archaeological site.

 Most of the old houses in Jazirat Al Hamra are modest winter or summer homes around a courtyard.
 However, you can find the homes of rich pearl traders in the midst as well.